 To facilitate the offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our Class B common stock during and after the offering.
 Specifically, the underwriters may over-allot or otherwise create a short position in our Class B common stock for their own account by selling more shares of Class B common stock than have been sold to them by us.
 The underwriters may elect to cover any such short position by purchasing shares of Class B common stock in the open market or by exercising the over-allotment option granted to the underwriters.
 In addition, the underwriters may stabilize or maintain the price of our Class B common stock by bidding for or purchasing shares of Class B common stock in the open market and may impose penalty bids.
 If penalty bids are imposed, selling concessions allowed to syndicate members or other broker-dealers participating in the offering are reclaimed if shares of Class B common stock previously distributed in the offering are repurchased, whether in connection with stabilization transactions or otherwise.
+The effect of these transactions may be to stabilize or maintain the market price of our Class B common stock at a level above that which might otherwise prevail in the open market.
 The imposition of a penalty bid may also effect the price of our Class B common stock to the extent that it discourages resales of our Class B common stock.
 The magnitude or effect of any stabilization or other transactions is uncertain.
 These transactions may be effected on the Nasdaq National Market or otherwise and, if commenced, may be discontinued at any time.